Soo-econ/lwdid/README.md

 `lwdid` is a user-written Stata command freely available for academic and research use.
 > A manuscript describing the `lwdid` method and software in detail is currently in preparation: <br> Soo Jeong Lee and Jeffrey M. Wooldridge (2025c), “*lwdid: Rolling Difference-in-Differences Estimation for Panel data,*” working paper.

-# ⚠️ **Important:** The package is currently being updated for the Large-N setting.
-> The `method(ra)` implementation now uses an exact-Influence-function-based multiplier bootstrap.

 <br>

 # Citation